gridbugs/gridbugs.org/_posts/2020-05-21-conways-game-of-life-on-the-nes-in-rust.md

 ```

 This works, but can be improved.
 The CPU in the NES only has one general purpose register, known as the _accumuluator_.
 When bitwise-AND-ing, the current accumulator value is replaced with the result of the AND.
-In order to then right shift
+In order to right shift
 and read the next bit, we'd need to _backup_ the original accumulator value, AND it with 1 to get the current bit, write the result
 to video memory, then _restore_ the original accumulator value from backup before right-shifting.
 This all has to happen during the
 precious VBLANK interval.